 The biggest difference is how the material is cut away to form the part.

-CNC milling rotates a cutting tool, while CNC turning rotates the part against a fixed cutting tool.
-Both processes take a bar of raw metal and removes material to form the part based on the design specifications.
+CNC milling rotates the cutting tool, while CNC turning rotates the part against a fixed cutting tool.
+Both machines take a bar of raw metal and removes material to form the part based on the design specifications.

+These two machining processes are used for different types of parts.
 CNC turning is commonly used to form cylindrical and symmetrical parts and shafts.
 CNC milling is used for complex parts with square edges or multiple angles.
-Both machining processes are able to produce high quantities of parts efficiently.
+Both machining processes can produce high quantities of parts efficiently.

-Both CNC milling and turning is used for various industries, including:
+Both CNC milling and turning are used for various industries, including:

 When cutting the material, CNC turning uses a single point cutting tool that is in continuous contact with the raw material.
 CNC milling uses multi-point cutting tools that make multiple cuts on the material.
 The difference makes turning more efficient for cylinder shaped parts, and milling is better for irregular shaped parts, or parts with multiple surface features.

 CNC turning is used for many different parts in various industries.
-Most of the parts that are CNC turned are symmetrical, like precision rods, spacers, or shafts.
+Because the part is spinning during the machining process, nearly all of the parts that are CNC turned are symmetrical, like precision rods, spacers, or shafts.
 You could also turn a part like a chess pawn like this video show, but a chess knight would be better to mill because they’re not symmetrical.

-Precision CNC turning uses a lathe that holds a round bar stock that spins around at high speeds.
+Precision CNC turning uses a lathe that holds a round bar stock that rotates at very high speeds.
 The rotation speed depends on the material being machined.
 Most CNC turning lathes can reach ±0.002″ tolerances, which is similar to milling.

 A 5-axis machine is able to produce just about any part that can be CNC machined.
 These machines are more expensive and require more experience to set up.
 Once they’re set up, it can machine more parts faster than a 3-axis machine.